-Some crises are loud – everyone knows about them.
-Others are silent and are easy to overlook, e.g., a person out of work or chronically ill, a family unable to pay their bills, a single having trouble finding a spouse, a child struggling in school or in a difficult family situation, or a teen at risk.
+Some crises are loud – everyone is talking about them.
+Others are silent and are easily overlooked, e.g., a person out of work or chronically ill, a family unable to pay their bills, someone having trouble finding a spouse, a child struggling in school or in a difficult family situation, or a teen at risk.
 They too require our attention and help.
-Use a “loud” crisis, especially a distant one that you are unable to be actively involved with, to motivate you to get involved with the “silent” crises taking place locally in your community; choose one and take the first step.

-There is often an area in our lives where we have been sitting on the fence, either something we are doing we know is wrong and want to stop, or a mitzvah observance we want to strengthen.
+There is often an area in our lives where we have been sitting on the fence, either something we are doing we know is wrong, or a mitzvah observance we want to strengthen.
 Use a crisis to propel you off the fence and make that one change you have been contemplating.

 We frequently stumble in the area of interpersonal relationships.
-We may make excuses as to why it is okay to gossip about or hate certain people, why it is not a sin to cause them emotional or financial harm.
+We may make excuses as to why it is okay to gossip about or hate certain people, or why the emotional or financial harm we caused others was not sinful.
 But when a crisis strikes, all those excuses sound hollow and we realize how petty and wrong we were.
 Use a crisis as a catalyst to reach out to those from whom you are estranged or to those whom you have wronged.
 Take the first step toward peace or asking for forgiveness.

 If a crisis turns into a tragedy, that does not mean we did not do enough or that our prayers were in vain.
 God’s ways are beyond us and no prayer is ever wasted.
 Good will come from those prayers; what and when we do not know.

-With faith, we believe that God runs the world and that whatever happens – whether an outcome we want or one we dread – it will be for the ultimate good; everything will work out in the end, whether in this world or in the next (as long as we put in our best effort, especially spiritual ones).
+With faith, we believe that God runs the world and that whatever happens is for the ultimate good (in ways beyond our ability to understand, as God is Omniscient and we are not).
+Everything will work out in the end, whether in this world or in the next.
 With faith, we cannot explain how things will work out, but we know they will.
-With faith, we know that God is by our side and that if we try to assist those in need and grow from a crisis, He will help us.
+With faith, we know that God is by our side and that if we make the effort to assist those in need and grow from a crisis, He will help us.

 Although we may initially feel helpless when we hear about a crisis or tragedy, there is no time or reason for despair.
 We have work to do, and God will give us the strength we need to do it.